-Harry Rosen’s is a 66-year-old Canadian luxury menswear retailer with stores across the country.
-They follow modern, best practices in business providing personalized customer service and a high touch experience.
-Their goal was to bring this customer-first experience into all web and digital touchpoints.
+The brand has always taken pride in providing personalized customer service and a high touch experience.
+Now it wanted to bring this customer-first experience into all web and digital touchpoints.

-A shopping experience that is personalized and contextualized, to put one of thousands of the products they sell in front of the right customer at the right time.
+- Personalized and contextualized, putting one of thousands of the products it sells in front of the right customer at the right time

 From Myopic Monoliths to Modern Microservices

 With this vision set it was time for Harry Rosen to take a deeper analytical approach.
 Where was its technology platform today?
 Could it support the types of customer-first experiences the brand was looking to deliver?
 And if not, what needed changing?

 This process led the team at Harry Rosen to face an important decision early on in the process.
 They were on an older version of Hybris and had to either upgrade to a newer version or look at a different option entirely.

 They knew development on Hybris required a lot of specialized knowledge and simply wasn’t agile enough to deliver on Harry Rosen’s customer-first vision.

 - Ian Rosen, VP Digital & Strategy at Harry Rosen

 As the Harry Rosen team evaluated the market it became clear there was a standard eCommerce framework the majority of retailers and brands were working with: the monolithic commerce platform suite.

 The team realised that APIs are the critical component when it comes to replicating and translating in-store experiences and processes to the digital world, and that they had to “own the glass” and connect the backend processes seamlessly.